003ash/Advanced-Modeling-for-Predicting-Flight-Departure-Delays/README.md

 ## Conclusion

-In conclusion, our research provides valuable insights into key factors influencing flight departure delays in the United States.
+In conclusion, this research provides valuable insights into key factors influencing flight departure delays in the United States.
 The project's innovative approaches, including a novel neural network architecture and clustering-based categorical encoding, contribute to a robust solution for predicting and understanding delays.
 Geospatial analysis and classification results further support targeted strategies for resource allocation, optimizing the economics of airlines, and improving passenger experiences.

 ## References